Montys Bay Wildlife Management Area

-Like most of the state's Wildlife Management Areas, Montys Bay WMA is managed by DEC's Division of Fish, Wildlife and Marine Resources for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
+Like most of the state's Wildlife Management Areas, Montys Bay WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 On the wildlife management area west of the Lake Shore Road is an active agricultural field.
 Every fifth year, farmers bid on 110 acres of prime farmland to plant crops needed in the local dairy industry.
-Lessees are required to observe certain basic requirements or restrictions for good farm practices not in conflict with wildlife management for the Montys Bay wildlife management plan.
+Lessees are required to observe certain basic requirements or restrictions for good farm practices not in conflict with wildlife management for the Montys Bay Wildlife Management Area plan.

 Tourism Information for Nearby Attractions, Amenities & Activities